 For those of you who wish to grow food, then a bit more planning is in order.
 The first step is to figure out how much you want to grow.
 If you are just starting out with gardening, then aim for a small garden.
 This allows you to get the hang of it without getting too overwhelmed.
 Container gardening is great for beginners.
 Once you know how much you want to grow, then the planning can really start.
 The important thing to remember about growing a vegetable garden is to focus on growing what you will eat.
 This will maximize how much produce you get while providing you with things you will happily eat.
 It’s fine to experiment with new things, but grow a limited number of them just in case you turn out to not like them.

 Where to plant

 Of course, you need to take what you are growing into consideration as well.
-Certain plants require full sun, partial sun or shade.
-You do not want to plant a shade loving plant where it will be exposed to full sun.
+Certain plants require full sun, partial sun, or shade.
+You do not want to plant a shade-loving plant where it will be exposed to full sun.
 Things like lettuce and spinach do not like to be in direct sun.
 However, tomatoes love to be bathed in sun all day long.
 This is why it’s important to note where the shade hits and how long it’s there.
-Then you can plant accordingly.
+Then you can plan accordingly.

 When to plant

 There is no one guide that can tell you when to plant.
 This all depends on where you live and your grow zone.
 You can easily look up what your grow zone is on sites like Old Farmer’s Almanac.
 Once you know your grow zone, you can see when the first and last frost dates are.
 The last frost date will determine when is ideal planting time for most plants.
 Many seed packets will say when to sow based upon the last frost date.
 Some seeds can be sown a week or so before the final frost, however, others are more fragile and need to be planted well after the last frost.

 Single or multiple plantings